trendmicro/conformity-migration-tool/README.md

   - **Note**: The tool will display other users that needs to be invited by the admin to CloudOne Conformity.
 - [X] Groups
 - [X] Communication channel settings
+  - **Note**: The tool cannot migrate Jira, ServiceNow or ZenDesk Communication Settings, for these, it has to be migrated manually.
 - [X] Profiles
 - [X] Report Configs